-Application : Applied Explanation on Currently, there are 2 Joint Company Secretaries who hold the relevant Explanation on : application of the practice Currently, there are 2 Joint Company Secretaries who hold the relevant qualifications to act as company secretaries; one holds a license issued by the Companies Commission of Malaysia and the other is a member of the Malaysian Institute of Chartered Secretaries and Administrators (MAICSA).
+Application : Applied Explanation on : application of the practice Currently, there are 2 Joint Company Secretaries who hold the relevant qualifications to act as company secretaries; one holds a license issued by the Companies Commission of Malaysia and the other is a member of the Malaysian Institute of Chartered Secretaries and Administrators (MAICSA).
 Both attend training programmes to keep themselves updated on the relevant regulations and corporate governance developments.
-All Directors have access to the advice and services of the Company Secretary.
-The role of the Company Secretary includes the following:(i) Corporate governance advisory ensuring that adequate processes and procedures are in place and adhered to for the effective functioning of the Board; (b) advising the Board on various matters including Directors' duties, disclosure obligations, compliance with companies and securities laws, regulatory requirements and corporate governance developments; (c) assist the Board in applying governance practices to meet the Board's needs and stakeholders' expectations; and (d) facilitating training programme for Directors and induction programme for new Directors. (ii) Compliance advisory (a) providing updates and assist the Board and Management with reviewing regulatory requirements related to Company and securities regulations and listing requirements as well as analysis of status of compliance and action plans; and (b) advising the Board on disclosure requirements relating to material information to shareholders and regulators in a timely manner; and (a) patifician the Board of any passible non-compliance issues (c) notifying the Board of any possible non-compliance issues. (iii) Information flows and meetings (a) setting the agenda, convening, facilitating proper conduct and recording proceedings and decisions of the Board and Board Committees; and (b) ensuring an appropriate level of communication between the Board and its Committees and between senior management and the NEDs.
+All Directo Secretary. rs have access to the advice and services of the Company the Company Secretary includes the following: borate governance advisory (a) ensuring that adequate processes and procedures are in place and adhered to for the effective functioning of the Board; (b) advising the Board on various matters including Directors' duties, disclosure obligations, compliance with companies and securities laws, regulatory requirements and corporate governance developments; (c) (d) assist the Board in applying governance practices to meet the Board's needs and stakeholders' expectations; and facilitating training programme for Directors and induction programme for new Directors. (ii) Con npliance advisory (ii) Con (a) providing updates and assist the Board and Management with reviewing regulatory requirements related to Company and securities regulations and listing requirements as well as analysis of status of compliance and action plans; (b) advising the Board on disclosure requirements relating to material information to shareholders and regulators in a timely manner; and (c) notifying the Board of any possible non-compliance issues. (iii) Info (a) mation flows and meetings drafting the agenda, convening, facilitating proper conduct and recording proceedings and decisions of the Board and (b) Board Committees; and ensuring an appropriate level of communication between the Board and its Committees and between senior management and the NEDs.